 Then one of those nextdoor.com posts, authored by Kaiser’s husband Erik Storlie — which criticized Worthington for saying a thing she never said — was re-printed in the latest issue of the lakes-area neighborhood newspaper, Hill and Lake Press.

-While it’s nearly impossible to believe that anyone who was actually at the meeting would have come away thinking Heather Worthington spoke those words, it’s plausible this lie isn’t being spread on purpose.
+While it’s nearly impossible to believe that anyone who was actually at the meeting would have come away honestly believing Heather Worthington spoke those words, it’s plausible this lie isn’t being spread on purpose.
 It’s just an irresistible story some feel the need to keep telling.
+(Although Larry Jacobs has been shown enough evidence that he was duped by a letter to the editor, so it’s fair to say he is comfortable spreading lies on purpose.)

 “White pastoralism” was the perfect phrase to reinforce a feeling of victimization among people who put up yard signs predicting the imminent bulldozing of entire neighborhoods in the whitest and wealthiest part of the city.
 As if undoing one piece of a long and tangled history of racist policies would unleash the same sort of destruction inflicted on thriving communities of color — just in reverse.